Indiana Senate: Composition of the Senate

-2022–2023 officers
+2025–2026 officers

 Members of the Indiana Senate

 †Member was originally appointed or won the seat in a special election.

 Committees

 The Senate has various committees that are charged with overseeing different areas of the state government and drafting legislation.
 These committees are bipartisan and contain between three and eleven members split between the parties according to their ratio of members in the Senate.
 Each committee chairman is a member of the majority party.
-The committees as of 2023 were:
+The committees as of 2024 are: